junjiah/VocabRPG/README.md

 The model has only one table, with three columns: *word*, *proficiency*, *priority*.
 The first is of string type and the other two should be integers.

-**Proficiency** is simply the times of reviews with regard to a particular word.
+**Proficiency** is simply the times of reviews with regard to a particular word, ranging from 1 to 20.
 If the player gives a right match in the combat, *proficiency* will increase by 1, otherwise it should decrease by 1.
 This attribute determines the character's strengths.

 **Priority** dictates which word to be presented to the player.
 The rule will be explained in following sections.